 In short?
 No. As long as you keep it in a safe and secure location, your executor should have no problem during probate.

-However, some states do allow you to record and file a copy just in case.
-So if you’re worried about your family trying to fraudulently modify the document after the fact, you are certainly welcome to file it, or leave a sealed copy with your attorney.
-It just depends on your local law and what will make you feel most comfortable.
+However, some states allow you to record and file a copy just in case.
+So, suppose you’re worried about your family trying to modify the document after the fact fraudulently.
+In that case, you are certainly welcome to file it or leave a sealed copy with your attorney.
+It depends on your local law and what will make you most comfortable.

-Do You REALLY Need a Lawyer to Write a Legal Will?
+Do You Need a Lawyer to Write a Legal Will?

 Well, it depends.
-If your will is simple and straightforward, and no one is going to contest it after you’re gone, then there’s a chance you may not need an attorney.
-However, if you have multiple beneficiaries, are trying to dictate the distribution of a large number of assets or establish the guidelines of continued care for a family member (we’re looking at you, Mr. Snuffles), then you absolutely should hire a lawyer.
+You may not need an attorney if your will is simple, and no one will contest it after you’re gone.
+However, if you have multiple beneficiaries, are trying to dictate the distribution of many assets, or establish the guidelines of continued care for a family member (we’re looking at you, Mr. Snuffles), you should hire a lawyer.

-In cases like these, the document needs to be very explicit and specific regarding the treatment and distribution of funds.
-It’s not something you want to leave to chance, or else poor Mr. Snuffles might not even end up with his doghouse.
+In cases like these, the document needs to be very explicit and specific about the treatment and distribution of funds.
+You don’t want to leave it to chance, or else poor Mr. Snuffles might not even end up with his doghouse.

 Let Us Help You Come to Peace with Your Estate

-Even if you’re considering doing it all yourself, it never hurts to have a second set of eyes on things.
+Even if you’re considering doing it all yourself, having a second set of eyes on things never hurts.

-For a complimentary, confidential consultation about how to write a legal will, call the Reeder Law Firm at (770) 475-2521.
+For a complimentary, confidential consultation about how to write a legal will, contact the family attorneys at Reeder Law Firm, Cumming, GA.